18 Delicious Ways to Use Up Leftover Pasta Sauce

 If the only ratatouille you're familiar with is the movie about the rat who longs to be a great chef, you're totally missing out.
 Packed with veggies and flavor to boot, there's nothing not to love about this classic, marinara-smothered dish.
 To make it at home, saute some garlic, chopped bell peppers, eggplant, onion, yellow squash, and zucchini in olive oil.
 Add one cup of sauce and a ½ cup of water to the pan, along with some fresh basil.
 Allow the mixture to simmer until tender before digging in.

 Along with some mouthwatering spicy, creamy, and salty flavors, you'll find protein, good carbs, a bit of healthy fat in this dish, too.
-To make this a.m. hangover helper, simmer 1 cup of pasta sauce in a small skillet, along with a clove of minced garlic, red pepper flakes, salt, and black pepper to taste.
+To make this a.m. hangover helper, simmer 2 cups of pasta sauce (or 1 1/2 cups of sauce with 1/2 cup of water) in a small skillet, along with a clove of minced garlic, red pepper flakes, salt, and black pepper to taste.
 Crack in 2 eggs, cover and cook until the whites set.
 Top with grated parmesan cheese and enjoy!
-For even more delicious ways to enjoy your favorite morning protein, don't miss these 25 Healthy Egg Recipes to Stay Skinny.

 Running low on salsa for your dinnertime fiesta?
 Your leftover pasta sauce can come to the rescue!
 Mix a cup of marinara with a dash of hot sauce, 2 tablespoons of lime juice, corn kernels, black beans, chopped cilantro, and diced red onion.
 And voila!
 You've got a bowl filled with instant salsa.

-Traditionally made with heavy cream and white pasta, penne alla vodka isn't exactly a dish dieters are eating without abandon.
+Traditionally made with heavy cream and white pasta, penne a la vodka isn't exactly a dish dieters are eating without abandon.
 But with a few smart swaps, it's totally possible to indulge without undoing a week's worth of healthy eating.
 To make a skinny version of the classic recipe, simmer a ¼ cup of Greek yogurt and 1.5 cups pasta sauce in a skillet for 5 minutes over a low flame.
 (Beware: The yogurt will curdle if you turn the flame up too high.)
 Remove from the heat and stir in a ¾ tablespoon of vodka and then toss with spiralized veggies.
 We like carrots and zucchini ribbons best, but any veggie is fair game.
-To learn about all the great things you can create with veggie noodles, don't miss these 21 Mouthwatering Spiralizer Recipes.

 Forgot to pick up cocktail sauce for your shrimp cocktail?
 Head to the fridge and pull out your leftover tomato sauce.
 When combined with a bit of horseradish (taste it until you've reached the desired taste), it creates a killer stand in.

 If a slice of pizza and a quesadilla were to fall madly in love and have a baby, it would be this savory and sweet Italian quesadilla.
-To make one at home, spread some pasta sauce on a medium whole grain tortilla.
-Then, top with mozzarella cheese and veggies, fold it in half and then pan-fry until golden brown and the cheese is melty.
+To make one at home, spread some of your leftover spaghetti sauce on a medium whole grain tortilla.
+Then, top with mozzarella cheese and veggies, fold it in half and then pan-fry until golden brown and the cheese is melted.

 While most people don't think "bloody mary" when they see a jar of marinara, you can score yourself a tasty weekend morning weekend pick-me-up.
 (Just don't try this with the meat varieties.)
 Mix 1.5 to 3 ounces of vodka (that's 1 or 2 shots) with a ½ cup of pasta sauce, a ¼ cup of water, 3 tablespoons of lime juice, and a ½ tablespoon of horseradish.
 If you're feeling extra fancy, top your glass with a celery stalk, Worcestershire, and hot sauce.
-You'll find some of our top hot and spicy picks in our special report, 18 Best and Worst Hot Sauces—Ranked!.
+You'll find some of our top hot and spicy picks in our special report, best and worst hot sauces—ranked!

 If you love the idea of low-carb zoodles but aren't too crazy about spending time transforming the veggie into ribbons, spaghetti squash is about to be your new BFF.
 Once you cut the squash in half, remove the seeds, drizzle with a bit of EVOO, and roasted in the oven, the inside takes on a stringy consistency.
 To get the 4-1-1 on how to make this ricotta enhanced rendition perfect for lasagna fans, click on over to SkinnyTaste.com.